dgrisham/wenv/README.rst

 convenient because many of the functions are just sequences of commands I'd like to run in the terminal anyway, and the rest are maintaining state in a way that shells are good at.

-**Note**: This framework was written on the fly to implement the features I (@dgrisham) wanted while working on projects.
-I didn't research many solutions to this (aside from trying `tmux-resurrect
-<https://github.com/tmux-plugins/tmux-resurrect>`_ for a short time), and as
-such I do not have the experience or knowledge to compare it to existing tools.

 Example
 ~~~~~~~